+King-king

-King-king The technical report dated October 12, 2010, prepared in accordance with national Technical Report instrument 43-101 of the Canadian Securities Administrators.
-This report is available at king Property
+Technical Report instrument 43-101 of the Canadian Securities Administrators.
+This report is available at www.sagcmining.com.

-KMC Kingking Mining Corporation, a joint venture owned 40% by the Company said of some igneous rocks and their constituent minerals.
+KMC Kingking Mining Corporation, a joint venture owned 40% by the Company king Property said of some igneous rocks and their constituent minerals.

-NADECOR Nationwide Development Corp., a Philippine corporation with rights to develop the Kingcopper.
+Nationwide Development Corp., a Philippine corporation with rights to develop the King-NADECOR copper.